1954–55 New York Knicks season

-The 1954–55 New York Knicks season was the team's ninth year in the National Basketball Association (NBA).
-During the regular season, the Knicks achieved a 38–34 record, securing second place in the Atlantic Division.
+The 1954–55 New York Knickerbockers season was the team's ninth year in the National Basketball Association (NBA).
+During the regular season, the Knickerbockers achieved a 38–34 record, securing second place in the Atlantic Division.
 This performance earned New York its ninth consecutive NBA playoff berth.
-The Knicks lost in the best-of-three first round to the Boston Celtics, 2–1.
+The Knickerbockers lost in the best-of-three first round to the Boston Celtics, 2–1.

 Offseason

 NBA draft

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players picked by the franchise that played at least one game in the league.